 who incurred wrath, nor those gone astray.

-June 8, 2004 update (2): I have received a number of responses to this article along the lines of "You are suggesting that I forsake my religious tradition to save my life, which I will not do."
+June 8, 2004 addendum (2): I have received a number of responses to this article along the lines of "You are suggesting that I forsake my religious tradition to save my life, which I will not do."
 To this I have several reactions:

 - I respect this response.